hbctraining/Intro-to-ChIPseq-flipped/lessons/04_alignment_using_bowtie2.md

 - **`RNAME`:** is the reference sequence name, giving the chromosome to which the read maps.
 The example read is from chromosome 1, which explains why we see 'chr1'.
 - **`POS`:** refers to the 1-based leftmost position of the alignment.
 - **`MAPQ`:** is giving us the alignment quality, the scale of which will depend on the aligner being used.
 - **`CIGAR`:** is a sequence of letters and numbers that represent the *edits or operations* required to match the read to the reference.
 The letters are operations that are used to indicate which bases align to the reference (i.e. match, mismatch, deletion, insertion), and the numbers indicate the associated base lengths for each 'operation'.
+For example, in the SAM image below, the `100M` represents all 100 bp match the genome (no insertions, deletions, or gaps).

 Now to the remaining fields in our SAM file: